BCDevOps/devops-platform-workshops/101-lab/content/11_debugging_containers.md

     Removing debug pod ...
     ```
+- Investigate the logs of your rocketchat application pod to get further information about the errors we caused by shutting down the database.

 - Resolve the crash loop backoff by scaling your database back to have 1 replica:
     ```
     oc -n [-dev] scale dc/mongodb-[username] --replicas=1